OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:12

-and if a woman divorces her husband and marries another man, she commits adultery.”
+and if a woman separates from her husband and marries another man, she is considered to have committed adultery.”

 ---